-Renaissance, not Retirement – You cannot take the business with you
+Renaissance, not retirement – you cannot take the business with you

 adapted from Beyond Survival by Léon A. Danco

 As a successful business owner do you have a finish line?
-I’ll bet you don’t have a document which says that at a given time under any given conditions you are going to retire without being an approving party to the event.
+I’ll bet you don’t have a document that says that at a given time under any given conditions you are going to retire without being an approving party to the event.
 An irrevocable retirement clause?
 That doesn’t mean deferred income, a board chairmanship, or a consulting job.
 It means retirement.

 Retirement is usually an unpleasant subject.
 It’s often not something founders of successful businesses discuss because it’s most often equated with castration or death.

-That’s unfortunate because I think that the more competent a man is in his chosen profession, the more important it becomes that he decide at the height of his powers, his own finality.
+That’s unfortunate because I think that the more competent a man is in his chosen profession, the more important it becomes that he decides at the height of his powers, his own finality.
 While at his peak he should determine the date on which he will confer authority and get out.

 I often hear, “I have a plan for retirement.
 I’m sort of semi‑retired.
 I come into the office a little later.
 I’m not making all of the decisions.
 I look around a bit, but the kids are really doing a wonderful job.
 I take a lunch hour and I play a little golf.
-We head to We head to Arizona in the winter for several months.
+We head to Arizona in the winter for several months.
 I’m more or less retired.”

 This is what I’m told, but what I hear is, “I don’t know what to do with my life.
 I’ve always loved business and I’m not going to make it on the senior’s tour‑‑ the only thing left is to go into the office, bang on the table, intimidate the help, alienate the customers, and mess up the business part‑time.”
 This is called “more or less retired.”
 You should hear what the successors call it.